cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 # Noshroom Pitch

-## Background

 ## What problem are we trying to solve
-- Simplify all the redundant features that users encounter while using the applications online
-- No involved tutorial is required for the user to understand the functionality of the product
-- Provide a clean local product that enables users to manage their receipes without effort
+- People who love cooking like to record their dairy recipe, and they need a tool for that.

 ## Statement of purpose
-The purpose of the project is to create a flexible personal record local application for people who enjoy cooking to create and manage their own receipes, so that the users could manage their receipes easily locally.
+Create a flexible personal dairy recipe record for people who enjoy cooking and wish to create and manage their own receipes.
 - We want to addres the users' need for a more effective management system of receipes.
 - We want to make sure the features of our app directly hit the core need of our user group.
 - We want to create a local personal record for users to play with their receipes.
 - We want to allow the users to navigate easily through different sections/tabs of the APP.
 - We want to make the user experience as smooth as possible.
-## Visual representation (Wireframe)

-[insert image here]

 ## User personas
 ### Persona 1 - Thomaas Poweell, 50
 He is a chief at a French restaurant and he also enjoys cooking a lot at home.
 He always aim to improve his receipes so quite often he makes experiments about the ingredients use or make modification to the steps.
 He doesn't really enjoy using technologies that are too complicated.
-He just prefer simple things that cut to the point.  <br>
+He just prefer simple things that cut to the point.

 __Wants & Needs__
 - Modify the receipes that he previously created